Theme

 Dify is a visual platform for building agentic workflows and AI applications, with workflow and chatflow builders, model-provider connections, RAG pipelines, tools, app publishing, APIs, logs, and monitoring features.

 The official repository and documentation present Dify around a visual workflow canvas, model-provider support, prompt tooling, knowledge and retrieval features, agent capabilities, built-in and custom tools, cloud and self-hosted paths, app APIs, and workspace controls.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is